Child Abuse and Neglect

 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of

 any disclosure or allegation.
-All members of staff however, have a duty to recognise concerns and
+All members of staff however, have a duty to recognize concerns and

 maintain an open mind.
 Accordingly all concerns regarding the welfare of pupils will be recorded and